 The Adams family emigrated from England to Virginia in the 1640s, and later migrated to coastal North Carolina in the early 1700s.
-Joel Adams and his uncle Richard Adams were the first of the family in lower Richland County, South Carolina, settling at Wavering Place in 1768.
+In 1768, Joel Adams and his uncle Richard Adams were the first of the family to arrive in Lower Richland County, South Carolina, establishing Homestead and Green Tree (now known as Wavering Place).
 Before the American Revolution, Joel began acquiring land along the Congaree River in lower Richland County, ultimately establishing over 25,000 acres of plantations in the area, including Wavering Place, among others.
 Adams, who served as an officer in the American Revolution, was known as "Joel of All" due to his extensive landholdings.
+Research* regarding slave laborers who helped build and maintain these properties is ongoing.
 Joel's son Dr. William Weston Adams (Yale c.
 1806) inherited Wavering Place and lived there until the 1830s, before moving to Alabama to take over his family's plantations there.

+Throughout history, Wavering Place has also been known as Green Tree and Magnolia.
 The Greek Revival big house dates to 1850.
-The numerous outbuildings all date from 1790 and include the brick kitchen house, the double slave cabin, the smokehouse, the plantation office, and the barn.
+The numerous outbuildings all date from 1790 and include the brick kitchen house, the double slave dwelling, the smokehouse, the plantation office, and the barn.
 The noted formal native plant gardens at Wavering Place were designed and hand created by Dr. Julian C. Adams.
 The gardens have been featured in numerous publications, including Garden and Gun magazine.

 Other Adams plantation houses still extant in lower Richland County include The Millstones at Adams Pond (1770); Meeting House (1830); Belle Aire (1820); and Elm Savannah (1790).
 Other nearby plantation houses of Adams' related families include: the Weston family's Grovewood (1760); and the Hopkin's family's Cabin Branch (1780), Alwehav (1780), and Oldfield Plantation.